Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 The final step is to distill the entire project plan into a short executive summary.
 This shouldn’t be more than 1-2 pages at most.
 Include the following in it:

-Do keep in mind that the project planning process isn’t set in stone.
-Your organization might take an entirely different approach.
-Use the above process only as a guideline to understand how to create project plans.
+These steps in project planning aren’t set in stone.
+Your organization might take an entirely different approach to developing a project plan.
+Use the above process only as a guideline to understand how to put together a project plan.
 Change things around where necessary.

-One way to make the project planning exercise easier is to use a project management system designed for the creative industry.
-Get a free demo of Workamajig to see how it can change the way you manage your projects.
+One way to make the project planning exercise easier is to use project plan tools designed for the creative industry.